cy0802/UDP-Robust-Design/README.md

 - cumulative ACK
 - If a gap is detected
     - reACK the sequence number of last received packet
-    - put the newly received packet into the buffer
+    - discard newly received packets (sliding window: Go Back N)